patrykJ113/kontial/README.md

-# Person Micro Service
+# Person Micro Service with UI

 ## About
-This micro service provides REST APIs for person management.
+This micro service provides REST APIs and Angular App for person management.
 The REST API response format is always JSON.
 The data is stored in a portable file-based database like H2 to keep it simple in this example.
 There is one existing REST API `GET /api/persons` which returns all existing persons.

 ## Notice